• Skip to primary navigation

 Git History Conclusion:

 The git history is an essential part of any git repository.
 By viewing the git history, users can get an idea about the development process and make necessary modifications.
-This tutorial demonstrates different ways to view the git history by using different commands Git show, Git log like a demo repository.
+This tutorial demonstrates different ways to view the Git history by using different commands Git show and Git logs like a demo repository.